 Video conferencing saves time and money

 Thanks to its new network, NTRETN also is offering video conferencing services to its member districts, saving time and money throughout the region.
 For example, NTRETN recently trained district IT directors on its content filtering and bandwidth shaping applications.
-Instead of 51 IT directors losing a day of work to travel to
+Instead of 51 IT directors losing a day of work to travel to Mt./placetype> Pleasant/placename>/place> for the training, they attended the two-hour training via video conference.
+Those who could not make the training can watch the recorded version.
+This is just one of many examples of how video conferencing is being used throughout the region.

 VoIP service brings advanced telephony to districts